 In an interconnected economy, you need a global perspective to help your organization secure a competitive advantage.
 At HBS Executive Education, you'll learn from world-renowned faculty who are deeply engaged with companies across the globe.
 In 2014, 62 percent of the cases produced by HBS faculty were international.
-Moreover, HBS Global Research Centers in Shanghai, Hong Kong, California, Europe, India, Japan, and Latin America support the development of new cases and research.
+Moreover, HBS Global Research Centers in Shanghai, Hong Kong, Mumbai, Paris, California, Tokyo, Buenos Aires, São Paulo, and Istanbul, and four regional offices in Mexico City, Tel-Aviv, Dubai and Singapore, all work to support the ongoing development of new cases and research.

 We structure our programs to ensure that participants interact closely with HBS faculty and other senior executives who represent diverse companies from around the world.
 Lectures, business simulations, and small group discussions foster collaboration with peers from various functions, industries, and cultural backgrounds.
 Campus life includes unique "living groups" that are carefully designed to encourage leadership development inside the classroom and beyond.
 As a result, you'll develop relationships that continue long after the program ends.